Storytelling and public speaking go hand in hand. People hate to be told what to think or do, but they love thinking they came up with it themselves.

 Nick Bowditch: Yeah.
 If you go on Amazon and search my name, you’ll also get books or did you go my website and Click on book?
 She’ll say I’m, I was just speaking and the stuff that I mostly spoke about, which was a online marketing or social branding and things like that, a tech start up, that kind of thing, which is, is more background and, and whatever.
 Um, they didn’t really lend themselves very well to the bookstore I wrote anyway because the books that I’ve written, the two books, the one which is best seller and the one which is just recently, I’m more about my own sort of personal development stuff.
 So it hasn’t, they haven’t necessarily married that well in, in that way.
 Um, but I would say that the more, the more books I’ve sold or the more books that have been in people’s hands, the more people who come to my speaking gigs and brought them for me to sign them or, or, or just have thought, oh, I’ve read that dude’s book.

 Nick Bowditch: I see you speaking in this thing.
 I’ll go like, I know that happens a lot because people say that to me.
-Um, and so yeah, look at the books definitely what writing definitely exposes me as a speaker to different people who wouldn’t necessarily be exposed to otherwise.
+Look at the books definitely what writing definitely exposes me as a speaker to different people who wouldn’t necessarily be exposed to otherwise.
 Um, likewise.
 Um, so to speak to people, you know, who they might’ve read something or read something by a similar author, the main then somehow find me through google or through Amazon, you know, you might like this too, which is a great, great tool.
 Um, and then they ended up being.
 So it’s just a really nice little complimentary adjunct really, you know, I feel, I feel like speakers you don’t have a bit controversial maybe because you don’t have something to adjunct.
 They’re speaking Korean with just missing that opportunity at all.
 And I mean they all have to be speakers or they all have to have like the, the seven day program that they sell or whatever it might be, the subscription website, but the ones that do, I think for the people who are interested in it, it’s a really nice little bonus.
 And, and uh, you know, I just think it works well.
 It’s nice to have to give people another option to like something else of yours if they’ve liked you as a speaker

 Victor Ahipene: And particularly if it’s a or something like that.
-It’s a nice way to give back to the spiky.
+It’s a nice way to give back to the speaker.
 I enjoyed this and I’ll get the book edits, the 58 other books that I have to rate that you eventually, then it reminds you, it, like I say, I, I’m very, very passionate about making, speaking not boring and getting more people out there to be able to share their message because it’s.
 I would have never come across.
 You had, you had not been a speaker at a couple of and I mean since then I’ve kind of followed your journey and, and you know, seeing, seeing different things is that they’ve unfolded, but I want to dive into a little bit of you as a speaker.
 Yeah.
 We’ve talked about, yeah, you’re speaking out there and facebook coming up to you and saying, hey, let’s have a chat.
 Let’s have a meeting.
 But at that stage, were you still wearing the same things as you were today?
 Is that always been your time?

 Nick Bowditch: So you were alluding to the fact that I don’t dress in a certain time when I, when I speak on stage or addresses me and I’ll feel like that’s a real.
 That was always been a real decisions may not in a, in a kind of vacuous or I’m cynical way.
 I just feel like if I wear a suit and tie or height it for star every second of it and I’ll just feel like that’s a lie.
 I feel like that’s not a true, authentic, engaging representation of me.
 If you make me wait, you and I met at an event where I was on stage and and whatever.
 So that, that first time you saw me working and then and now you know me as not that guy.
 One of those things is a lie either online to you now or I was lying to you then and I just, I don’t want that.
 I would rather just give you and everybody else and authentic representation of me and you can take the lead.